xoubaman/builder/README.md

 }
 ```

+Do not override the `CLASS_TO_BUILD` constant for the builder to return an array instead of a class instance.
+Useful for payloads, configuration arrays and the so.

 ## Adding more swag

 For builder setups used over and over again, encapsulate that setup in a static